The coronavirus (COVID-19) pandemic has reshaped the global economy along with the day-to-day lives of almost everyone on earth.

 If a flight is approaching capacity, passengers will be given the option to rebook at no charge.
-Additionally, United is permanently waiving change fees on all international flights originating in the U.S., including Basic Economy, although only through March 31, 2021.
+Additionally, United is permanently waiving change fees on all international flights originating in the U.S. when issued by May 31, 2021, and Basic Economy tickets when issued by April 30, 2021.

 In partnership with the CDC, United has started a voluntary contact tracing program for international arrivals.
 At check-in, passengers will be asked if they want to share their contact and travel information in order to be contacted in case they had been exposed to the coronavirus during travel.

 Additionally, to help streamline the process of organizing COVID-19 entry requirements, United has launched its Travel Ready Center where passengers can schedule a test, upload any testing and vaccine documents, as well as see what destination requirements are needed.
 Passengers can easily access the Travel Ready Center through the My Trips section on united.com or via the United app.

 For passengers flying direct from Los Angeles to Hawaii, they can also use the CLEAR Health Pass to upload their test results and expedite the arrival process on the islands.

 Anyone flying United will be happy to know that the airline was the first among the top 4 largest carriers in the U.S. to receive the Diamond status award by APEX Health Safety based on its cleanliness and sanitation efforts.